-Prerequisite: Two courses from: BIOL 110, 119, 120, 216, 230, 235, HLED 206, 305, 325, PETH 250

-A study of environmental factors and how they interact with agent and host factors in the causation, prevention and control of disease in human populations.
+Prerequisite: Two courses from: BIOL 110, 119, 120, 216, 230, 235, HLED 206, 305, 325, PETH 250 Rotation: Every Winter agent and host factors in the causation, prevention and control of disease in human populations.
 Focus is on water supply, sanitation, industrial and solid waste management, vector control, atmospheric pollution control, and global health issues.
 Appropriate technologies of intervention are also studied.